fbpx

 • Unity® Dome: The Unity Dome is a unique climber that invites all kids to hang out together.
 Kids can’t wait to climb to the top of the dome from the outside or hang from the inside rungs.
 Kids with wheelchairs look forward to zooming around the outside of the dome or right into the middle of it using the rungs to pull themselves along.
 If they wish, they can stop to express their creative side at an optional Sensory Connector, which might be a drum, washboard or tambourine.

-• Cone Spinner Double-Decker: The Cone Spinner Double-Decker tallest of the Cone Spinners and accommodates the largest number of children at a maximum of 14 children.
+• Cone Spinner Double-Decker: The Cone Spinner Double-Decker is tallest of the Cone Spinners and accommodates the largest number of children at a maximum of 14 children.
 An entrance to the center of the Cone allows children of all abilities to engage in a stimulating and unique play experience.

 • AeroGlider: The AeroGlider lets kids put their teamwork skills to use as they joyfully sway together.
 With enough room for two wheelchair users to sit next to each other and comfortable hand grips to hold onto, it’s easy for all kids at the playground to go for a ride.

 • Accessible Whirl: The Accessible Whirl is a playground classic taken to the next level.
-Kids in wheelchairs can get on for a thrilling ride next to their peers and spin round and round as they laugh together.
+Kids using wheelchairs can get on for a thrilling ride next to their peers and spin round and round as they laugh together.

 • NEOS® 360: Players of all abilities enjoy stimulating, competitive fun with NEOS 360.
 This circular digital structure gets kids moving and features eight different games.